-The District has negotiated the Administrators, Supervisors, Confidential staff, CSEA and MTA contracts which will expire on June 30, 2025.
+The District will be commenting negotiations with Administrators, Supervisors, Confidential Staff and MTA in early 2025 for current contracts that will expire on June 30, 2025.

-Positive trends show that the District's tax base continues modest steady growth spreading school taxes over a larger assessed value, slowing the growth of tax rates.
+Positive trends show that the District's tax base continues show a slight modest growth spreading school taxes over a larger assessed value, slowing the growth of tax rates.
+The possibility of new construction developments expected to be completed between late 2025 and early 2026 will continue to have a positive impact for the District.